24288

 In 1981 Antony Worrall Thompson launched his own restaurant Ménage a Trois in Knightsbridge, adding further restaurants and pubs in the following years.

-Antony Worrall Thompson was first seen on TV when he was a resident chef and presenter on BBC 2’s Food And Drink programme, before making regular appearances on Ready Steady Cook from 1994.
-Following his part in I’m A Celebrity Get Me Out of Here in 2003, he then secured the role of presenter on the BBC programme Saturday Kitchen, a position he kept for three years.
+Antony Worrall Thompson was first seen on TV when he was a resident chef and presenter on BBC’s Food and Drink programme, before making regular appearances on Ready Steady Cook from 1994.
+Following his part in I’m a Celebrity Get Me Out of Here in 2003, he secured the role of presenter on the BBC programme Saturday Kitchen, a position he kept for three years.

 He also presented ITV’s Saturday Cooks, appeared on the BBC’s Great British Menu and regularly featured on This Morning.
 Anthony has shared his wisdom in print too, writing a number of books, and regular columns in the Daily Express and in Good Food Magazine.